April 2, 2011

 About a week after that I had blood in my stool.
 Light at first, then it got brighter and more intense.
 My stool turned to a bloody diarrhea.
 My wife and I weren't too familiar with GNM yet.
 My doc suggested getting a colonoscopy.
 The diagnosis: Colitis Ulcerosa.
 Now, if you research what that is, you'll be told it's something you live with for the rest of your life.
 I took the prescribed meds for about a month, but continued to read more about GNM, and pinpointed the exact conflict shock --the explosion-- then the worry about being blamed by my ex-company and getting fired.
-The GNM explanation of Colitis Ulcerosa is an "ugly, indigestible anger", that is, in my case, feeling wrongfully accused of defrauding an insurance company.
+The GNM explanation of Colitis Ulcerosa is an "ugly, indigestible morsel" conflict, that is, in my case, feeling wrongfully accused of defrauding an insurance company.
 That's how I felt!

 It has been a year and a half since being diagnosed and I have NOT had a single issue with it.
 My bowels are completely healed because the conflict has been completely resolved; I had passed my probationary period and do no longer have to worry about losing my dream job.
 Had I continued to relive and worry about the event, I would have had constant relapses creating a chronic condition.

 By resolving my conflict I was able to cure my "disease"!
 It couldn't have been any easier!